JoeCianflone/rebase/readme.md

 ## Custom Domains

 These will work out-of-the-box too now.
 You'll need to make sure `certbot` is set up on your server so that can handle the whole process of cert setup and renewal.
 I'll put more info up here soon, but this all works for `nginx` only.
 I only use that so I have no plans on supporting something else

+# Front End Resources

+Rebase uses Vue and InertiaJS for the front end, not Blade.
+Since Inertia does work with React and other front ends, it is possible to use something else, if necessary, but the baseline components will be built using VueJS.
+This uses Laravel Mix because this is really just Laravel with some conventions spelled out, Laravel uses Mix by default so, so does Rebase.

+## InertiaJS & VueJS

+We use Inertia because the mix of Vue/Blade files drives me crazy.
+I want everything in one place and I don't want to build a freaking SPA.
+Why?
+Too many hassles in my opinion, but inertia is sensible.
+It gives you the power of Laravel/PHP for the backend and Vue (or whatever) for the front.

+We still end up with a great separation of concerns because the controllers need to spit out data and the views handle it, so you don't end up doing anything stupid in the views.

+## Baseline CSS

+All CSS is styled via Sass.
+Check `app/resources/css` to see the folder structure.
+Styles are pre-processed with Sass and the resulting CSS is again processed with PostCSS.
+This allows us to use all the Sass-style goodness while also getting some interesting/useful plugins for optimizing our code via PostCSS.
+PostCSS is mostly used for optimization of code.